Verstappen wins French GP as Leclerc crashes, Hamilton 2nd

 Sainz had passed Russell and Perez when his team told him to pit for new tires with 10 laps left.

-“Come on, guys, I can’t believe you told me to box then,” a frustrated Sainz said.
-“I don’t know why we boxed ...
+“Come on, guys, I can’t believe you told me to box then,” Sainz grumbled.
+“I don’t know why we boxed.
 I don’t understand.”

 More AP auto racing: https://apnews.com/hub/auto-racing and https://twitter.com/AP_Sports